morskyjezek/jezek-site/_posts/2020-12-20-finding-describing-data.md

 title: 'Wrangling Humanities Data: Finding and Describing Data'
 date: 2020-12-20
 permalink: /posts/2020/finding-describing-data/
-excerpt: 'This post begins a series that will walk through basic steps in a data preservation and analysis workflow.
-This step walks through the process of creating essential preservation metadata to transform a group of files into an archivable package.
-This is the first post in the "Wrangling NEH Data" series.'
+excerpt: 'This post begins a series that demonstrates steps in a data preservation and analysis workflow.
+This step walks through the process of creating essential preservation metadata to transform a group of files into an archival information package.'
 header:
   overlay_image: "/assets/images/binary-1280w.jpg"
   overlay_filter: 0.3